10 Tips on How to Use Samsung Washer Settings

 Delicate Cycle

-The Delicate Cycle accommodates fragile fabrics like lace, silk, and lightweight synthetics.
+The Delicate Cycle accommodates delicate fabrics, such as lace, silk, and lightweight synthetics.
 This cycle features gentle agitation and a reduced spin speed to minimize wear and tear.

 Depending on load size, typical wash times range from 20 to 40 minutes.
 You can select cold water temperatures to safeguard delicate fibers during cleaning.